perriera/extras_dbo/docs/GITHUBHTTPS.md

-## How to install your own GitHub Server onto Ubuntu 20.04
+## How to set up your own GitHub server using ssh protocol on Ubuntu 20.04
 > Setting up a local git server requires an SSH server setup for two accounts setup first.
 One for the user and another for the server.

  1. **GIVEN** that a local GitHub server has better privacy capabilties